Roffild/roffild.github.io/agents.md

 ## What is the profit?
 Prices for spot-instances are available [here](https://aws.amazon.com/ec2/spot/pricing/){:target="_blank"}.
-But after registration, the table is available that can be obtained by [creating a spot-instance](https://console.aws.amazon.com/ec2sp/v1/spot/home){:target="_blank"} and clicking on the gray "Select" button.<br/>
+But after registration, the table is available that can be obtained by [creating a spot-instance](https://console.aws.amazon.com/ec2sp/v1/spot/home){:target="_blank"} (blue "Request Spot Instances" button) and clicking on the gray "Change instance type" button.<br/>
 ![Spot Prices](/images/agent-spot.png)

 There is a special instance:<br/>